Oclemy/Galleryna/README.md

             android:name="info.camposha.galleryna.ViewPagerActivity"
             android:theme="@style/AppTheme.Fullscreen" />
 ```
+If you don't want full screen then ommit the full screen theme in the above android manifest.

 And that's it.
 You will now get a full image gallery.
 When an image is clicked, a zoomable and swipeable full screen image is opened.
 The clicked image is selected.